4.4 Pro Forma Adjustments

 may also consider providing a pro forma income statement for the most

-recent 12-month period, in addition to the periods required, if this
+recent 12-month period, in addition to the periods required, if such

 4.4.2.2.2 Consideration Transferred or Received